U.S. probing nearly 350 reports of oil spills in wake of Hurricane Ida | Headlines

 U.S. probing nearly 350 reports of oil spills in wake of Hurricane Ida

-The U.S. Coast Guard on Monday said it was probing nearly 350 reports of oil spills in and along the U.S. Gulf Coast in the wake of Hurricane Ida.
-Hurricane Ida's 150 mile per hour (240 kph) winds wreaked havoc on offshore oil production platforms and onshore oil and gas processing plants.
+The U.S. Coast Guard on Monday said it was probing nearly 350 reports of oil spills in and along the U.S. Gulf of Mexico in the wake of Hurricane Ida.
+Hurricane Ida's 150 mile-per-hour (240 kph) winds wreaked havoc on offshore oil production platforms and onshore oil and gas processing plants.

-The U.S. Coast Guard on Monday said it was probing nearly 350 reports of oil spills in and along the U.S. Gulf Coast in the wake of Hurricane Ida.
+The U.S. Coast Guard on Monday said it was probing nearly 350 reports of oil spills in and along the U.S. Gulf of Mexico in the wake of Hurricane Ida.

-Hurricane Ida's 150 mile per hour (240 kph) winds wreaked havoc on offshore oil production platforms and onshore oil and gas processing plants.
-About 88% of the region's offshore oil production remains shut and more than 100 platforms unoccupied after the storm made landfall Aug.
+Hurricane Ida's 150 mile-per-hour (240 kph) winds wreaked havoc on offshore oil production platforms and onshore oil and gas processing plants.
+About 88% of the region's offshore oil production remains shut and more than 100 platforms unoccupied after the storm made landfall on Aug.
 29. The Coast Guard has been conducting flyovers off the coast of Louisiana looking for spills.
 It is providing information to federal, state and local authorities responsible for cleaning the sites.

 Flights on Sunday found evidence of a new leak from an offshore well and reported another leak responsible for a miles-long streak of oil was no longer active.
 A third report of oil near a drilling platform could not be confirmed, it said.
-Offshore oil producer Talos Energy Inc, which hired divers and a clean up crew to respond to an oil spill in Bay Marchand, said old pipelines damaged during the storm were apparently responsible for the visible streak.
+Offshore oil producer Talos Energy Inc, which hired divers and a cleanup crew to respond to an oil spill in Bay Marchand, said old pipelines damaged during the storm were apparently responsible.

+The source of the Bay Marchand leak remains unknown, said Coast Guard spokesman Lieutenant John Edwards.
+A Coast Guard-led team "will be looking at all potential sources in order to ensure any future risk is mitigated," he said.
+The spill off the coast of Port Fourchon, Louisiana, had decreased substantially since it was first discovered last week, Talos said.
+The company is not the owner of the pipelines and had ceased production operations in the area four years ago, said spokesman Brian Grove.

 ALSO READ